Review and road test of the Volkswagen T-Cross

 What else?
 Warranties?
 Well the standard package is three years and 60,000 miles.
 We can't see why Volkswagen couldn't extend that mileage limit to 100,000 miles, since this is what's on offer with its mechanically very similar LCV models.
 Doing that though, wouldn't give Volkswagen dealers so much of an opportunity to sell extended warranty packages.
 There's one for four years and 75,000 miles or, if you plan to see a bit more of the world in your T-Cross, there's a five year / 90,000 mile package.
 Whatever your decision, your car will come with three years of pan-European Roadside Assistance that has no mileage restriction.
 The paintwork warranty lasts for three years and, as you'd expect, this model is protected by a 12-year anti-corrosion package.

 It's surprising that Volkswagen took so long to enter the supermini-sized part of the SUV segment.
 There's no doubt though that the brand has taken careful note of what buyers want in this class and provided a product that seems to meet what the market's currently looking for.
-You'll pay a little more for a T-Cross than you will for its most obvious rivals, but what you get in return is a car will a little more polish than obvious competitors.
+You'll pay a little more for a T-Cross than you will for its most obvious rivals, but what you get in return is a car with a little more polish than obvious competitors.

 The sliding rear bench will be a key showroom selling point and buyers will be pleased to find plenty of opportunities for personalisation.
 You could downsize from a Golf into one of these and feel quite happy - and we think plenty of customers will.
 How appealing the T-Cross will be to drivers currently loyal to rival brands is another question.
 There's no doubt though, that it's likely to carve out a useful niche for itself.